Jason Euell: Charlton Athletic

-In the 2003–04 season, Euell continued to be in the goal scoring form when he scored in a 4–0 win over Wolverhampton Wanderers, followed up by scoring in a 2–2 draw against Everton.
+In the 2003–04 season, Euell continued to be in goal-scoring form when he scored in a 4–0 win over Wolverhampton Wanderers, followed up by scoring in a 2–2 draw against Everton.
 However, he was sent–off for a second bookable offence in the 63rd minute when he made a "reckless tackle" on Gary Neville, in a 2–0 loss against Manchester United on 13 September 2003.
 After his sending off, Euell's action was criticised by Manager Alan Curbishley.
-This led to transfer speculation over Euell's future at Charlton, although this was denied by Curbishley, himself.
-After serving a three match suspension, Despite being sidelined twice later in the season, he later scored twice against Wolverhampton Wanderers and Leeds United, a victory that ultimately saw them relegated.
+This led to transfer speculation over Euell's future at Charlton, although this was denied by Curbishley.
+After serving a three match suspension, and despite being sidelined twice later in the season, he later scored twice against Wolverhampton Wanderers and Leeds United, a victory that ultimately saw them relegated.
 For the third time running, he finished the season as a top scorer, scoring 10 goals in total of 34 appearances.

-However, in the 2004–05 season, Euell went on to score twice against Portsmouth and Norwich City in the first half of the season.
+In the 2004–05 season Euell went on to score twice against Portsmouth and Norwich City in the first half of the season.
 He struggled to replicate his form from his first three seasons due to injuries.
-He made 7 starts in the season and spent much of his time on the substitute bench.
-During the season, Euell was on the transfer speculation after being linked a move away from Charlton, although this was denied by Curbishley, himself, once again.
-He was previously on a transfer bid from Crystal Palace for £2.5 million, which was turned down during the transfer window.
-Nevertheless, he went on to make 31 appearances and scoring 2 times.
+He made seven starts in the season and spent much of his time on the substitute bench.
+During the season, Euell was the subject of transfer speculation after being linked with a move away from Charlton, although this was denied by Curbishley once again.
+He was previously targeted by a bid of £2.5 million from Crystal Palace, which was turned down during the transfer window.
+Nevertheless, he went on to make 31 appearances and scored twice.

 In 2005–06 season, Euell missed much of the season with a shoulder injury, which he sustained in a friendly match against Dover Athletic.
-Following his return from injury in December, Euell, however, then failed to get back into the first team, scoring only once all season, although he turned down a transfer to Birmingham City in January 2006.
+Following his return from injury in December, Euell failed to get back into the first team, scoring only once all season, although he turned down a transfer to Birmingham City in January 2006.
 In five years at the club Euell made a total of 155 appearances, scoring 37 goals.